Speak to a local memory care advisor 24/7: (888) 595-9951 Sponsored Ad

 For families considering senior care in Kahala, it’s important to weigh the cost of memory care against the level of care required, as some individuals with advanced dementia or Alzheimer’s may benefit from the more intensive care that memory care facilities offer, justifying the higher cost.

-Hi'olani Assisted Living Center At Kahala Nui specializes in providing dementia care in Oahu county, Hawaii.
-It can accommodate a maximum of 67 seniors.
-Hi'olani Assisted Living Center At Kahala Nui offers luxurious amenities that include constant medical checks to ensure well-being, registered nurses that specialize in dementia care and brain games to any seniors with dementia who reside in Kahala, HI and nearby areas.
-Hi'olani Assisted Living Center At Kahala Nui is situated at 4389 Malia Street, 96821 zip code and can possibly allow Medicaid and Medicare to pay for some costs associated with its care.
+Hi'olani Assisted Living Center At Kahala Nui excels at providing dementia care in Oahu county, Hawaii.
+It can accommodate no more than 67 older adults.
+Hi'olani Assisted Living Center At Kahala Nui provides upscale amenities that include individualized meals, registered nurses that specialize in dementia care and special colors to aid with memory to any dementia sufferers who reside in Kahala, HI and nearby areas.
+Hi'olani Assisted Living Center At Kahala Nui is located at 4389 Malia Street, 96821 zip code and may allow Medicaid and Medicare to cover some costs associated with its care.

 (888) 595-9864 SponsoredWhen considering how to pay for memory care in Kahala, Hawaii, many families wonder whether Medicare covers the associated costs.
 Memory care facilities are specifically designed to provide care for individuals with Alzheimer’s disease or other forms of dementia, and the expenses can add up quickly.
 While Medicare provides some health coverage, it is important to understand its limitations and options for other financial assistance in Kahala.